zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 ## Conclusion

-Perl 6 is a brand new product, so it doesn't make sense to compare it against products that existed for decades just yet.
+Perl 6 is a brand new product, so it doesn't make sense to compare it against products that existed for decades.
 It is being actively improved and, at least in theory, it should become performant on the level similar to other competing languages.